What and When is Sadie Hawkins Day?

 What Is Sadie Hawkins Day?

 The origins of Sadie Hawkins Day can be traced back to the comic strip storyline published in 1937.
 In the story, Sadie Hawkins is a young woman who lives in the fictional town of Dogpatch.
-She was portrayed as very shy and introverted, making it difficult to find a romantic partner.
+She was portrayed as very shy and introverted, making it difficult for her to find a romantic partner.

 In an effort to help Sadie find a husband, her father, Hekzebiah Hawkins, organized a foot race.
 The race was open to all the eligible bachelors in town, and Sadie would chase after them.
 The twist was that if Sadie caught a bachelor, he would be obligated to marry her.